Tim Shenk, President

 Cheryl has been working in adult literacy and basic education since 1991.
-She has been a teacher, a curriculum developer and project manager.
+She has been a teacher, a curriculum developer, and project manager.
 Today, she serves as the chief executive of The Literacy Council of Lancaster-Lebanon.
-Cheryl serves on the Pennsylvania Association for Adult and Continuing Education Board of Directors as the co-chair of the Public Policy Committee.
+Cheryl serves on the Pennsylvania Association for Adult and Continuing Education Board of Directors as the assistant chair of the Public Policy Committee.

 Alex Dow, Treasurer

 Alex initially joined the PAACE board in 2007 as western regional representative.
 In 2009 he transitioned to the role of treasurer and has been serving on the board in that capacity ever since.
 Alex currently works at Greater Pittsburgh Literacy Council (GPLC) as database manager for the agency.
 Over his 17 years working in adult education, Alex has also been an AmeriCorps member, a volunteer manager, and a site manager.
 Alex has a bachelor’s degree in philosophy and a certificate in accounting from the University of Pittsburgh.

 Kim Gavlick, Secretary